Probability: History

 The scientific study of probability is a modern development of mathematics.
 Gambling shows that there has been an interest in quantifying the ideas of probability throughout history, but exact mathematical descriptions arose much later.
 There are reasons for the slow development of the mathematics of probability.
-Whereas games of chance provided the impetus for the mathematical study of probability, fundamental issues (Note: In the context of the book that this is quoted from, it is the theory of probability and the logic behind it that governs the phenomena of such things compared to rash predictions that rely on pure luck or mythological arguments such as gods of luck helping the winner of the game.) are still obscured by superstitions.
+Whereas games of chance provided the motivation for the mathematical study of probability, fundamental issues (Note: In the context of the book that this is quoted from, it is the theory of probability and the logic behind it that governs the phenomena of such things compared to rash predictions that rely on pure luck or mythological arguments such as gods of luck helping the winner of the game.) are still obscured by superstitions.

 According to Richard Jeffrey, "Before the middle of the seventeenth century, the term 'probable' (Latin probabilis) meant approvable, and was applied in that sense, univocally, to opinion and to action.
 A probable action or opinion was one such as sensible people would undertake or hold, in the circumstances."
 However, in legal contexts especially, 'probable' could also apply to propositions for which there was good evidence.